False Claim Participation in EU-US Privacy Shield Framework

 Criminal records: Employers can ask the potential employee for a certificate of conduct.
-This is a document in which the state secretary for security and justice declares that the applicant has committed no criminal offences that are relevant to the performance of his or her duties.
+This is a document in which the state secretary for security and justice declares that the candidate has committed no criminal offences that are relevant to the performance of his or her duties.
 However, this is allowed only for certain functions and positions.
-Reference is made to the Dutch Association for Personnel Management and Organizational Development (NVP) Recruitment Code, which contains the basic rules that (in the NVP’s opinion) should be observed by recruiting companies and job applicants during recruitment and selection process.
+Reference is made to the Dutch Association for Personnel Management and Organizational Development (NVP) Recruitment Code, which contains the basic rules that (in the NVP’s opinion) should be observed by recruiting companies and job candidates during recruitment and selection process.
 These rules also relate to the wording of recruitment campaigns and psychological and medical assessments, among other things.

 Medical history: The rules on this are governed by the Medical Examinations Act.
 The employer can ask the potential employee for a medical record.
 However, this is allowed only under certain conditions.
 The nature, content and scope of the examination must be limited to the purpose for which it is performed.

 Drug screening: It is possible only for very specific positions (e.g., a position with the police).

 Credit checks: It is possible only for very specific positions (e.g., a high-level financial position).